kaiko-ai/eva/README.md

 ## Quick Start

-We define two types of training: **online** and **offline**.
-Online fit involves using the backbone (also known as FM) to perform forward passes during the fitting process.
-In contrast, offline fit entails first generating embeddings from the backbone and then fitting the model using these embeddings, resulting in a faster evaluation.
+We define two types of evaluations: **online** and **offline**.
+While online fit uses the backbone (FM) to perform forward passes during the fitting process, offline fit first generates embeddings with the backbone and then fits the model using these embeddings as input, resulting in a faster evaluation.

 Here are some examples to get you started:

-- Performs a downstream offline **classification** evaluation of `DINO ViT-S/16` on the `BACH` dataset with linear probing by first inferring the embeddings and performing 5 sequential fits:
+- Performs a downstream offline **classification** evaluation of `DINO ViT-S/16` on the `BACH` dataset with linear probing by first inferring the embeddings and then performing 5 sequential fits:
   ```sh
   export DOWNLOAD_DATA=true
   eva predict_fit --config https://raw.githubusercontent.com/kaiko-ai/eva/main/configs/vision/dino_vit/offline/bach.yaml